haziqj/academic-kickstart/content/home/03-experience.md

   - SM-2401 Geometry
   - SM-4331 Advanced Statistics

-  I am one of the Discovery Year (DY) Advisors for Mathematics.
+  I am also one of the Discovery Year (DY) Advisors for Mathematics.
   """

 +++